pioio/ezcli/README.md

 ### pyinvoke
 `taskcli` is very similar to `pyinvoke`, and builds on many of its ideas.

-Differences
+Some differences:
-- `taskcli` automatically assumes real-life tasks often come with co-located files, so by default it automatically switches directories when running tasks imported from other directories.
-This can be disabled.
+- `taskcli` automatically assumes real-life tasks often come with co-located files, so by default it automatically switches directories when running tasks imported from other directories (similarly to `Taskfile.dev`).
+This behaviour can be disabled.
 - Unlike pyinvoke, `taskcli` does away with explitic context object that needs to be passed around.
 This makes defining tasks easier.
 - `taskcli` aims to provides a richer task list output and overview out of the box.
 - `taskcli` infers more information from type annotations, this means less duplicating information in decorators.